9 myths and truths about food

 That one diabetic diet must have blood sugar levels carefully controlled, this is nothing new for – almost – anyone.
-However, there are some beliefs in the popular imagination and other “truths” not so absolute.
+However, there are some beliefs in the popular imagination and other not-so-absolute “truths”.

 Can’t a diabetic diet have sweets at all?
 Are fruits released?
 Do you need to be careful with other foods?
 To answer these and other questions, nutritionist Marlucy Lindsey Vieira listed a series of myths and truths on the subject.
 Check out: